 Among the rejected demands was the requirement to retroactively revoke criminal records for self-use offenses in cannabis, the demand to cancel the enforcement of the offenses of self-use in private homes, the requirement to reduce the amount of fines, and more.

 While the committee responded to the police's demand to postpone the implementation of the law to 1.4.19 in order to prepare the police system for the enforcement of the offense in the new format, some believe that the postponement is for political reasons of Ardan, who does not want the law to be implemented before the primaries in the Likud.

-MK Haskal said on the Knesset stand that "in the wake of the late hour I will give up the reading of the Justice Ministry's report that was drafted for the committee that examined the issue of incrimination.
+MK Haskal said on the Knesset stand that "in the wake of the late hour, I will waive the reading of the Justice Ministry report that was drafted for the committee that examined the issue of incrimination.
 This report undermines the approach of the law today.
 Putting people in jail and incriminating them is unnecessary.
-I will also waive the report formulated by the public representative appointed by you, which has the opposite effect on the principles we are passing today, as well as the report of the attorney general who claims that one of the articles is unconstitutional. "
+I will also waive the report formulated by the public representative appointed by you, which has the opposite effect on the principles that we are passing today, as well as the report of the attorney general who claims that one of the clauses is unconstitutional. "

 She further noted the Survey results Published yesterday and determined that without doing a real non-incrimination this law is incomplete.
 The survey found that, contrary to Erdan's model of the law, about 70% of Israelis do not think there should be a prison sanction against cannabis consumers.
 In addition, 50% believe that the incrimination should be abolished completely.

-"We believe that the wording of the law can not be called non-incrimination, and it actually makes it easier for policemen to enforce the offenses of self-use in cannabis, and even allows heavy fines that will lead to the oppression of the cannabis consumers in Israel,
+"We believe that the wording of the law can not be called non-incrimination, and it actually makes it easier for police officers to enforce the offenses of self-use in cannabis, and even allows heavy fines that will lead to the exploitation of cannabis consumers in Israel,